JOThurgood/MAESTROeX/Exec/TEST_PROBLEMS/lgw/README.md

 * `detailed_look_at_ICs.ipynb` compares expected and recorded values of the base state pressure and density in detail.

-* `energy_evolution.ipynb` a look at the time-series recorded of kinetic, internal, and gravitiational potential energy.
+* `energy_evolution.ipynb` a look at the time-series recorded of kinetic, internal, and gravitiational potential energy (i.e. the contents of `diag_vel.out`).
 Currently shows that the total energy is apparently oscillating, and that their is a currently unexplained mismatch in delta ke and delta ge.
 Shows also that total internal energy is oscillating (should it?)

 Python scripts in `analysis/`